Zathimo/dhs/README.md

 # Working with Output

-Download the image.tif file from your Google Drive.
+Download the image.tif file from your Google Drive, load and view it with `rasterio`.

 ```
 import rasterio as rio